scollinselliott/eratosthenes/README.md

 already.

-At the core of `eratosthenes` is a Gibbs sampler, a common Markov Chain Monte Carlo (MCMC) techinque Lunn et al. (2013).
+At the core of `eratosthenes` is a Gibbs sampler, a common Markov Chain Monte Carlo (MCMC) techinque (Geman and Geman 1984,buck_bayesian_1996,lunn_bugs_2013).
 Estimating marginal densities is accomplished by the function `gibbs_ad()`, which will yield samples for dates of deposition, production, and any absolute constraints themselves (that is, the density of that extrinsic date as impacted by all other events in the joint distribution).

 ### Input